 Finally, we are proud to have a bespoke King James´s School curriculum for students in key stage 3 who have significant special educational needs.
 This is called SSG (Student Support Group) and combines elements of the standard KS3 curriculum with an innovative programme of study tailored to individual student´s needs and delivered by specialist teachers.
 The curriculum is recognised by external agencies, parents and students as highly effective and unique within the county.
 To view the SSG learning journeys, please click here.

-For more information please contact Mrs Millett, Deputy Head - Curriculum and Standards.
+For more information please contact Mrs Morgan, Deputy Head.